yoyoyang91/Business-Analyst-Case-Study-for-XYZ-organization/README.md

 ### Case study overview:
 Invloing in a BA role to craft a software development case for a non-profit, U.S. based organization.

-The overall business reuirements is discussed, and one of the change processes is selected to be demontrated in this case study
+The overall business reuirements is discussed, and one of the business processes (User registration & matching) is selected to be demontrated in this case study
 #### Table of content

 - [Background](#background)